FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural.md

 ## HRTF Profiles

 The included HRTF profiles in Spat Revolution are taken from a number of large scale laboratory research projects where measurements were taken on many individuals\*.
 The chances are that one person's ears may sound more natural to you than others.
 For a quick way to monitor binaural, you should try to find a profile that you feel most comfortable with when monitoring your virtual scene on headphones.
 If you are providing a 3D in-ear monitor mix for a performer or a visitor to an installation, try to find an HRTF that suits them best.
 This can be fun.
 If you are not comfortable listening through someone else ears - which is understandable - you could look into creating a personalised HRTF from your own head and upper torso measurements.
-There already exists a number of services that can create HRTF profiles taken from laboratory measurements.
+There already exist a number of services that can create HRTF profiles taken from laboratory measurements.
 If you decide to do this, for yourself or someone else, then you can add the personalised profile to the list in the HRTF Manager.
 In fact, you can import any HRTF in SOFA format to the Spat Revolution binaural encoding list, making Spat Revolution a very flexible solution for binaural monitoring and rendering.

 !> _An imported HRTF profile should be in SOFA format and should match the sample rate for your project.
 It is preferable to use a "SimpleFreeFieldSOS" IIR type of HRTF._